arclabs561/runctl/docs/AWS_TESTING_SETUP.md

 - Role can be assumed
 - Permissions work correctly

-## Step 7: Test trainctl with Temporary Credentials
+## Step 7: Test runctl with Temporary Credentials

 Once credentials are exported, test the CLI: